alastairlundy/DiffToJson/README.md

 For sensitive git email addresses, always conduct a human review.

 ### License Detection Logic
 The tool automatically discovers license information by searching for `LICENSE.md`, `LICENSE.txt`, or `LICENSE` files in the repository root.
-If found, the content is sent to a configured LLM (via `OllamaSharp` or `Microsoft.Extensions.AI.OpenAI`) to extract the license name.
+If found, the content is sent to a configured LLM (via the configured AI provider) to extract the license name.
 If no file is found or the LLM cannot determine the license, it falls back to "Unknown".

 ### Merge Commits